 The proposed development is considered to be suitable for the site.
-The existing conditions and proposed development are considered to constitute an 'ACCEPTABLE' risk to life and a 'LOW' risk to property provided that the recommendations outlined in Table 6 in Section 3.7 below are adhered to during design and construction.
+The existing conditions and proposed development are considered to constitute an 'ACCEPTABLE' risk to life and a 'LOW' risk to property provided that the recommendations outlined in Table 6 are adhered to during design and construction.

 Table 6.
-Geotechnical Recommendations
+Geotechnical recommendations